18F/handbook/_pages/business-units/operations/outreach/blogging.md

 - What you did
 - Why you did it
 - How this has positively impacted your project
-- Connection to 18F value
+- Connection to TTS value
 - How this can be reused outside your project
 - Call to reuse/adapt

-### Writing about non-18F work
+### Writing about non-TTS work

-#### Highlight of federal innovation separate from 18F work — [example](https://18f.gsa.gov/2016/05/24/the-user-centered-redesign-of-identitytheft-gov/)
+#### Highlight of federal innovation separate from TTS work — [example](https://18f.gsa.gov/2016/05/24/the-user-centered-redesign-of-identitytheft-gov/)

 - Brief introduction on the work
-  - If 18F has worked with this agency on a separate project, mention our previous work
+  - If TTS has worked with this agency on a separate project, mention our previous work
 - Explanation of the problem they were trying to solve
 - Explanation of how they solved it
-- Connection to how 18F uses similar techniques or developed similar projects
+- Connection to how TTS uses similar techniques or developed similar projects
 - Concluding paragraph on general trend/innovation in government

 #### Highlight of innovative work elsewhere in TTS or GSA — [example](https://18f.gsa.gov/2016/10/14/iterative-workplace-design-denver-federal-center/)

 - Explanation of what happened
-- Why this is great and connects to 18F principles or projects
+- Why this is great and connects to TTS principles or projects
 - Further explanation of what happened
 - Hopes for positive outcome from this work
 - Call to action or link to additional work by TTS/GSA

-#### Outside adaptation or use of an 18F product — [example](https://18f.gsa.gov/2015/11/10/boston-is-using-gsa-calc-tool/)
+#### Outside adaptation or use of an TTS product — [example](https://18f.gsa.gov/2015/11/10/boston-is-using-gsa-calc-tool/)

-- Who, what, when of someone reusing or adapting an 18F product
+- Who, what, when of someone reusing or adapting an TTS product
 - Original reason for this product.
 How it’s being reused/adapted
 - Quote from outside organization
-- Connection to 18F value or principle
+- Connection to TTS value or principle
 - Excitement about adoption or opportunities
 - Link to additional blog posts on reuse (even if about other products)